Why Is My Cat Acting Like A Dog?

 If you’re reading this, chances are you’ve seen some YouTube videos in which cats act like dogs.
 Or your feline pal is acting like a canine.

 Each kitty is unique on its own, regardless of its breed.
 However, some furballs out there might indeed do things, which aren’t innate to cats in general.

+{New}

+If you’re reading this, chances are you’ve seen some YouTube videos in which cats act like dogs.
+Or your feline pal is acting like a canine.

+Each kitty is unique on its own, regardless of its breed.
+However, some furballs out there might indeed do things, which aren’t very…”catlike”.